AutoFR: Automated Filter Rule Generation for Adblocking: Implementation

-\descr{Implementation Costs.} Let us revisit Fig.\ref{fig:formulation} and reflect on the interactions with the site.
+\descr{Implementation Costs.} Let us revisit Fig.~\ref{fig:formulation} and reflect on the interactions with the site.
 The MAB agent (as well as the human \fla{}) must visit the site $\ell$, apply the filter rule, and wait for the site to finish loading the page content and ads (if any).
 The agent must repeat this several times to learn the expected reward of rules in the set of available actions $\mathcal{A}$.
-First, for completeness, we implemented exactly that in a real-time environment (referred to as \toolwild{}: details in App.~\ref{app:autofrg-wild} and evaluation in App.~\ref{app:control-vs-realtime}).
-To scale to tens of thousands of sites, we employed cloud services (Amazon Web Services (AWS)).
-This has high computation and network access cost and, more importantly, introduces long delays until convergence.
+First, for completeness, we implemented exactly that in a live environment \inusenixversion{(referred to as \toolwild{} with details in~\cite{autofr-arvix}).} \inarxivversion{(referred to as \toolwild{}: details in \appref~\ref{app:autofrg-wild} and evaluation in \appref~\ref{app:control-vs-realtime}).}

+We employed cloud services using Amazon Web Services (AWS) to scale to tens of thousands of sites.
+This has high computation and network access costs and, more importantly, introduces long delays until convergence.

 To make things concrete.
-For {\em delay}: we found it took 47 seconds per visit to a site, on average (by sampling 100 sites in the Top--5K).
+For the delay, we found it took 47 seconds per-visit to a site, on average, by sampling 100 sites in the Top--5K.
 Thus, running \tool{} for one site with ten arms in the first MAB run, for 1K iterations, would take \autofrravg{} hours for one site alone!
-For {\em monetary cost}: running \toolwild{} on 1K sites, and scaling it using one AWS EC2 instance per site (\$0.10/hour~\cite{ec2}) would cost roughly \$1.3K for 1K sites, or \$1.3 to run it once per site.
-This a common problem with applying RL in a real-world setting.
-Thus, an implementation of \tool{} that creates rule by interacting with sites in real-time is inherently slow, expensive, and does not scale to a large number of sites.
+For the monetary cost, running \toolwild{} on 1K sites and scaling it using one AWS EC2 instance \persite{} (\$0.10/hour) would cost roughly \$1.3K for 1K sites, or \$1.3 to run it once \persite{}.
+This a well-known problem with applying RL in a real-world setting.
+Thus, an implementation of \tool{} that creates rules by interacting with live sites is inherently slow, expensive, and does not scale to a large number of sites.